Mazherati/resume_md/README.md

 ### Supermicro - System Validation Engineer
 ##### August 2021 - Present
-- Valiated server hardware and software product designs
+- Valiated server hardware and software designs
 - Communicated with customers to understand and triage issues after product release
 - Consulted and built relationships with product managers and engineering design teams to diagnose issues and implement fixes
 - Managed multiple concurrent projects, ensuring each project was completed by its deadline